-Furniture and Appliance Purchase Loans.
-We began offering loans to finance the purchase of furniture and appliances in late 2009.
-Our furniture and appliance purchase loans are indirect installment loans structured as retail installment sales contracts that are offered in amounts of up to \$7,500.
+Retail Purchase Loans.
+We began offering loans to finance the purchase of furniture and appliances in late 2009 and have since continued to expand our retail purchase lending business.
+Our retail purchase loans are indirect installment loans structured as retail installment sales contracts that are offered in amounts of up to \$7,500.
 They are payable in fixed rate, fully amortizing equal monthly installments with terms of between six and 48 months, and are repayable at any time without penalty.
-In 2012, our average originated net loan size and term for furniture and appliance purchase loans were \$1,520 and 26 months, respectively.
-The weighted average yield we earned on our portfolio of furniture and appliance purchase loans was 20.4% for 2012.
+In 2013, our average originated net loan size and term for retail purchase loans were \$1,379 and 21 months, respectively.
+The weighted average yield we earned on our portfolio of retail purchase loans was 18.1% for 2013.

-Our furniture and appliance purchase loans provide financing for customers who may not qualify for prime financing from traditional lenders.
-We believe that the furniture and appliance purchase lending markets are underserved by sources of non-prime financing.
-As compared to other limited sources of non-prime financing, our furniture and appliance loans often offer more attractive interest rates and terms to customers.
+Our retail purchase loans provide financing for customers who may not qualify for prime financing from traditional lenders.
+We believe that the retail purchase lending markets are underserved by sources of non-prime financing.
+As compared to other limited sources of non-prime financing, our retail purchase loans often offer more attractive interest rates and terms to customers.

-Our furniture and appliance purchase loans are indirect loans made through a retailer at the point of sale without the need for the customer to visit one of our branches, similar to our indirect automobile purchase loans.
-We partner with furniture and appliance retailers who offer our furniture and appliance purchase loans directly to their customers.
-As of December 31, 2012, we provided furniture and appliance purchase loans to customers at approximately 625 furniture and appliance retail locations, including 102 franchise store locations of the largest furniture retailer in the United States.
-By providing a source of non-prime financing, we are often able to help our retailer partners complete sales to customers who may not otherwise have been able finance their purchase.
+Our retail purchase loans are indirect loans made through a retailer at the point of sale without the need for the customer to visit one of our branches, similar to our indirect automobile purchase loans.
+We partner with retailers who offer our retail purchase loans directly to their customers.
+In recent years, in an effort to expand our relationship with existing retailer partners, we began offering retail purchase loans in states outside of our eight-state brick-and-mortar footprint that are then collected centrally from our headquarters in Greenville, South Carolina.
+By providing a source of non-prime financing, we are often able to help our retail partners complete sales to customers who otherwise may not have been able to finance their purchase.

 Our retail partners typically submit applications to us online or via facsimile while the customer waits.
-If a customer is not accepted by a retailer s prime financing provider, we will evaluate the customer s credit based on the same application data, without the need for the customer to complete an additional form.
-Underwriting for our furniture and appliance purchase loans is conducted through a centralized underwriting team, RMC Retail.
+If a customer is not accepted by a retailer s prime financing provider, we will evaluate the customer s credit based on the same application data, without the need for the customer to complete an additional application.
+Underwriting for our retail purchase loans is conducted through a centralized underwriting team, RMC Retail.

-We individually evaluate the creditworthiness of potential furniture and appliance purchase loan customers using the same information and resources as for our other loan products, including a credit bureau report, before providing a response to the retailer within ten minutes.
-If we approve the loan, the retailer completes our standardized retail installment sales contract, which includes recording a security interest in the purchased furniture or appliance.
+We individually evaluate the creditworthiness of potential retail purchase loan customers using the same information and resources used for our other loan products, including a credit bureau report, before providing a credit decision to the retailer within ten minutes.
+If we approve the loan, the retailer completes our standardized retail installment sales contract, which includes a security interest in the purchased item.
 Loan amounts are established based on underwriting standards designed to allow customers to affordably make their loan payments out of their discretionary income.
-The collections of such loans are performed within our branches.
-We work with customers experiencing payment difficulties to help them to find a solution and view repossession of the collateral only as a last option.
+The collections of nearly all such loans are performed within our branches, with only out-of-footprint retail purchase loans being collected centrally from our headquarters in Greenville, South Carolina.
+We work with customers experiencing payment difficulties to help them find a solution and view repossession of the collateral only as a last option.

-The following table sets forth the total number of furniture and appliance purchase loans, the finance receivables, and average per loan for our furniture and appliance purchase loans by state at December 31, 2012:
+The following table sets forth the total number of retail purchase loans, the finance receivables, and average per loan for our retail purchase loans by state at December 31, 2013: